 How we chose the best gaming tablets

-It's also important to take into account your budget and how much you can afford to spend.
-If you'd prefer not to overspend on a tablet, then opting for a lower-priced model could be the right choice.
+We also appreciate that there are many different budgets to consider.
+Tablets can get costly - especially if you want an Apple option to match an iPhone or Mac you have at home, or something with 1TB of storage.
+If you're not likely to be using your tablet as a main source of gaming, or if you'd prefer not to overspend on a tablet, then opting for a lower-priced model could be the right choice.
 However, if you're keen to find a tablet that supports more powerful games, then spending a little more and opting for a more expensive option could be worthwhile.

-Check out the FAQs below if you still have any questions about gaming tablets:
+Check out the FAQs below if you still have questions about gaming tablets:

 What size tablet should you get for gaming?